carbonblack/cb-taxii-connector/README.md

 	   	* Verify the package is installed in the virtual Python3 enviornment:
 	   		```/usr/share/cb_clone/virtualenv/bin/python –m pip install <missing package>```

-	   	* Add the package to the cb-taxii-connector.spec PyInstaller file:
+	   	* If necessary, add the package to the cb-taxii-connector.spec PyInstaller file:
 	   		```datas.extend([(get_package_paths('<package>')[1], '<package>')])```